Holmesglen leading the way in sustainability

 Our recycling program showcases how education can be both practical and eco-friendly, reducing the environmental impact of training future healthcare professionals.

-We are also leading the way in green energy training through its Renewable Energy Centre of Excellence at the Moorabbin campus.
+We are also leading the way in green energy training through our Renewable Energy Centre of Excellence at the Moorabbin campus.
 The centre features a 150kW solar carport equipped with Fronius inverters, BYD lithium batteries and four public EV chargers, all contributing to hands-on learning available through short courses.

 Students gain practical experience with grid-connected photovoltaic (PV) systems and EV charging stations, essential skills in an era where renewable energy is reshaping the industry.
-These courses prepare apprentices and electricians for large-scale commercial projects, including solar systems with capacities up to 100kW.
+These renewable energy courses prepare apprentices and electricians for large-scale commercial projects, including solar systems with capacities up to 100kW.

 As the demand for renewable energy grows, driven by rising energy costs and renewable energy targets, our training ensures students are ready to meet industry needs through future-proofed skills and knowledge.